avavavsf/Advanced-Lane-Finding/report_writeup.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I start by preparing `object points`, which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-I use OpenCV 'cv2.findChessboardCorners' function to find the "imgpoints".
+I use OpenCV `cv2.findChessboardCorners` function to find the `imgpoints`.

-once the  `objpoints` and `imgpoints` are ready, I use OpenCV 'cv2.calibrateCamera' to compute the camera calibration and distortion coefficients.
+once the  `objpoints` and `imgpoints` are ready, I use OpenCV `cv2.calibrateCamera` to compute the camera calibration and distortion coefficients.
 We can now apply the camera matrix and distortion coefficients to correct distortion effects on camera input images using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]